Aged Sheet Metal

 Patina Aged Brass Sheet Metal

-Aged brass sheet has also gained poularity with designers and architects who have used in on impressive projects like Kew Pavillion.
+Aged brass sheet has also gained popularity with designers and architects who have used it on impressive projects like Kew Pavilion.
 Our brass patina has four options that show brass progressing in stages from light aged to an antique finish.
-Brass allowed to age naturally outdoors progresses through shades of brown to black its final colour.
-We designed a bespoke distressed aged brass patina for a chiney breast canopy feature
+Brass allowed to age naturally outdoors progresses through shades of brown to black — its final colour.
+We also designed a bespoke distressed aged brass patina for a chimney-breast canopy feature.

 Patina Aged Zinc Sheet Metal